 While an apprentice artist with Santa Fe Opera, he sang his first performances of the Vicar in Albert Herring and Count Dominik in Arabella.
 He sang his first performances of Figaro in Il barbiere di Siviglia as a member of San Francisco Opera’s prestigious Merola Opera Program in addition to an excerpt of J. Robert Oppenheimer in Adams’ Doctor Atomic in the Grand Finale Concert.
 He has also performed with the Chautauqua Opera, Spoleto Festival U.S.A., the Steans Institute of Music at the Ravinia Festival, City Center Encores!, Opera Saratoga, and Ohio Light Opera.

-He made his European debut singing Mahler's Des Knaben Wunderhorn with the Slovenian Philharmonic.
-Also on the concert platform, he has sung Mahler’s Lieder eines fahrenden Gesellen and concerts of American musical theatre and operatic favorites with the Jerusalem Symphony Orchestra and Orff’s Carmina Burana with the National Chorale at David Geffen Hall.
+He made his European debut singing Mahler's Des Knaben Wunderhorn and Chaslin's Wuthering Heights Suite with Frédéric Chaslin conducting the Slovenian Philharmonic.
+Also on the concert platform, he has sung excerpts from Die Zauberflöte with conductor Andris Nelsons and the Gewandhaus Orchestra, Mahler’s Lieder eines fahrenden Gesellen and concerts of American musical theatre and operatic favorites with the Jerusalem Symphony Orchestra, and Orff’s Carmina Burana with the National Chorale at David Geffen Hall.
 His previous concert performances include appearances with the New World Symphony, Buffalo Philharmonic Chorus, and Rochester Philharmonic Orchestra.

-Jonathan Michie is the third prize winner in the 2016 International Robert Schumann Competition.
-He is also a winner of the 2010 William Matheus Sullivan Foundation Awards and has received additional awards from the Gerda Lissner Foundation, George London Foundation, Kurt Weill Foundation for Music, the Licia Albanese-Puccini Foundation, the Schuyler Foundation for Career Bridges, the Palm Beach Opera Competition, the Charles A. Lynam Competition, the Anna Sosenko Assist Trust, the National Orpheus Competition, the Lotte Lehmann Foundation and the Liederkranz Foundation.
+Jonathan Michie has received awards from the the International Robert Schumann Competition, the William Matheus Sullivan Foundation, the Gerda Lissner Foundation, the George London Foundation, the Licia Albanese-Puccini Foundation, the Schuyler Foundation for Career Bridges, the Palm Beach Opera Competition, the Charles A. Lynam Competition, the Anna Sosenko Assist Trust, the National Orpheus Competition, the Lotte Lehmann Foundation and the Liederkranz Foundation.
+He is the youngest first prize winner in the history of the Kurt Weill Foundation’s Lotte Lenya Competition.
 He holds Master and Bachelor of Music degrees from the Eastman School of Music.
 As an actor, Michie has appeared in Off-Broadway and regional theater and is a member of Actors’ Equity.